xvenc/bp-theses/README.md

     --get	Downloads n malware samples of specified family Options for get:
         -m	Specifies malware family.
 If the family is 2 words, than it needs to be in "" ("Smoke Loader") -l	Specifies how many samples of given family we want.
-        -d	Specifies output directory name for dowloaded samples
+(Maximum is 1000) -d	Specifies output directory name for dowloaded samples

     --all	Downloads n malware samples of specified family and runs analysis and than stores the pcap files Options for all:
         -m	Specifies malware family.
 Or .txt file with malware family names each on new line of the file -l	Specifies how many samples of given family we want.
-        -o	Specifies output directory name for dowloaded pcaps -d	Specifies output directory for malware samples.
+(Maximum is 1000) -o	Specifies output directory name for dowloaded pcaps -d	Specifies output directory for malware samples.